iPhone 6 Review: Bigger Is DEFINITELY Better

 Is the iPhone 6 the GREATEST handset EVER made in the ENTIRE Universe?
 We endeavour to separate hyperbole from reality and find out...

 We knew the iPhone 6 and iPhone 6 Plus were selling well.
 They always do.
 Analysts were predicting sales in excess of 70 million for the first quarter, but Apple once again has surpassed expectation posting RECORD-BREAKING results, the likes of which have never before been seen in history.
-No really, check out the release from Apple below:
+No really, check out the January press release from Apple below.
+These were the financial results for October–December 2015, the first full quarter of iPhone 6 sales:

 Apple announced record quarterly revenue of $74.6 billion and record quarterly net profit of $18 billion –– more than any company EVER in HISTORY.
 These results compare to revenue of $57.6 billion and net profit of $13.1 billion, or $2.07 per diluted share, in the year-ago quarter.
 Gross margin was 39.9 percent compared to 37.9 percent in the year-ago quarter.
 International sales accounted for 65 percent of the quarter’s revenue.